What is a functional hemispherotomy?

 The surgery itself takes four to five hours.

-For the first day or two after the procedure, your child will be monitored in the Pediatric Intensive Care Unit (PICU).
-When your child’s condition is stable, your child will be moved to the epilepsy monitoring unit to continue recovering.
+For the first few days after the procedure, your child will be monitored in the Pediatric Intensive Care Unit (PICU), where physical and occupational therapies begin.
+Your child will then be moved to the epilepsy monitoring unit to continue recovering.

-After functional hemispherotomy surgery, your child may continue physical or occupational therapy at home or on an outpatient basis once they are released from the hospital.
+After functional hemispherotomy surgery, your child may continue physical or occupational therapy at home, on an outpatient basis, or here at Children’s Seashore House, our specialized pediatric rehabilitation hospital here at CHOP.

 Your child will gradually be able to resume normal activities over the next one to two months.